DZorikhin/class-ml-telcom/README.md

 ## General Conclusions
 Recall has been chosen as a target metric because there is a need to minimize the risk of skipping any positive result.
 In other words, we would like to prevent the situation such as model predicts that there is no churn for particular client when is fact that client had churn.

-Proposed portrait of client for high churn rate: client with month-to-month contract, using fiber optic as internet service, without partner, using electronic check as payment method, recently started using company services.
+Proposed portrait of client who is likely to churn: client with month-to-month contract, using fiber optic as internet service, without partner, using electronic check as payment method, recently started using company services.

 It is noticable that the more accurate algorithm is RandomForestClassifier with 76% of recall and 79% of accuracy.
 Second SVM has 75% of recall and 79% of accuracy.
 Nevertheless, the metrics showed approximately the same values for all algorithms with applied unbalanced parameters.